tact-lang/tact-sublime/README.md

   <p>Color schemes on these screenshots: <i>One Light</i> | <i>One Dark</i></p>
 </p>

-This package features a comprehensive [TextMate grammar for Tact](package/Tact.tmLanguage.json), which is used for syntax highlighting here in Sublime Text as well as in Tact docs, Nujan IDE and other places.
+This package features a comprehensive [TextMate grammar for Tact](package/Tact.tmLanguage.json), which is used for syntax highlighting in Sublime Text, Tact docs, TON Web IDE, and other places.
 It's thoroughly tested [locally](tests/) and in [GitHub Actions CI](.github/workflows/ci.yml), and it also plays well with [Shiki syntax highlighter](https://github.com/shikijs/shiki).

 ### ✍ Auto-completions and ⌨ Code snippets